joaomariacordeiro/Huggett-1996/README.md

 ## Acknowledgement & Disclaimer

-I am thankful to Mark Hugget for his comments.
+I am thankful to Mark Huggett for his comments.

 Any errors are my own.